dannypak716/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    Closure is when the function inside of personalDice() function is accessing "name"

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    Everything is the same besides the value of newRoll

 c.
 What is the lexical scope of `newRoll`?

+    inner function of personalDice() function so it cannot be accessed outside of that inner function.

 ### Task 3 - Stretch Goals